axeljen/denti_ychrom_scripts/bpp/README.md

 Controlfiles for the two models included in the manuscript are included, where model 1 is presented in the main paper and 2 in the supplementary material.

-I'd run two independent runs for each model, and then check convergence and merge them.
+I ran two independent runs for each model, and then check convergence and merge them.

 the run_bpp.sh script is just the execution script to actually run bpp.